Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Dragonair.md

 ---
 Ability1: Shed Skin
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME148.png
+BookShinyImageName: HOME148_s.png
 BoxSprite: SRD-BoxSprite-dragonair.png
+DexCategory: Dragon Pokemon
+DexDescription: It is said to live in seas and lakes.
+Even though it has no wings, it has been depicted flying.
+There were legends of this Pokemon controlling the weather and ending the storms to leave a rainbow behind.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 40
+  Feet: 13.1
+  Meters: 4.0
 HiddenAbility: Marvel Scale
 HomeSprite: SRD-HomeSprite-dragonair.png
 Learnset: '[[SRD-Dragonair-Learnset]]'
 Legendary: 'No'
 Name: Dragonair
 Number: 148
+PrimaryEggGroup: Water 1
+SecondaryEggGroup: Dragon
 Sprite: dragonair.png
 Type1: Dragon
 Type2: ''
+Weight:
+  Hectograms: 165
+  Kilograms: 16.5
+  Pounds: 36.4
 ---

 #PokeroleSRD/Pokedex